Timon0305/Baden_Admin_Frontend/README.md

-# Docitoo Admin Front End
+# Baden Admin Front End

 This project is being built from React Core UI Admin template.